Diaglyonok/currencies_project/README.md

 # currencies_project
 Flutter Project was created as a test task, used Cubit State Management + Repositories + Services for api calls.
+The application shows the exchange rate of currencies in relation to the Belarusian ruble to other currencies

 Api used: https://www.nbrb.by/api/exrates/rates

 ## Screenshots